 Machinery-Related Industrial Accidents

-If any of these injuries were caused because of negligence you may be eligible to claim industrial injuries compensation.
+If any of these injuries were caused by negligence, you may be eligible to claim industrial injuries compensation.

 Repetitive Movement Injuries